Are you tired of irritation left behind from a 5-blade Gillette cartridge?

 - Merkur 34C HD (read review) – check the latest price in Amazon (affiliate link).

 - Edwin Jagger DE89 (read review) – check the latest price in Amazon (affiliate link).

 Both razors bring something unique to the table.

 A safety razor won’t take as long to master using compared to a straight razor.
-It’ll provide you with a tool that’s relatively safe to use provided that you master the basics.
+It’ll provide you with a tool that’s relatively safe to use, provided that you learn the basics.

 This razor will give you the closest shave possible even compared to a safety razor because you have full control.
 But one wrong move can be painful and bloody.

 Compared to a cartridge or disposable, safety razors will be cheaper to use because DE blades cost much less than cartridges.